HarperDB/documentation/docs/administration/cloning.md

 # Clone Node

-Clone node is a configurable node script that can be pointed to another instance of HarperDB and create a full clone.
+Clone node is a configurable node script that when pointed to another instance of HarperDB will create a clone of that instances config, databases and setup replication.
+If it is run in a location where there is no existing HarperDB install, it will, along with cloning, install HarperDB.
+If it is run in a location where there is another HarperDB instance, it will only clone config, databases and replication that do not already exist.

-To start clone node install `harperdb` as you would normally but have the clone node environment or command line (CLI) variables set (see below).
+Clone node is triggered when HarperDB is installed or started with certain environment or command line (CLI) variables set (see below).

+**Leader node** - the instance of HarperDB you are cloning.\
+**Clone node** - the new node which will be a clone of the leader node.

-To run clone node either of the following variables must be set:
+To start clone run `harperdb` in the CLI with either of the following variables set:

 #### Environment variables